 James Lanham 1869-1907, James Lanham Ltd from 1907 onwards, High St, St Ives, Cornwall, also Copper Works, Newlyn, Cornwall 1934.
 Artists' colourmen, picture framemakers etc.

 James Lanham (1848-1931) founded his business in 1869, trading as a general merchant.
 He has been described as well travelled, visiting the major art galleries of Europe, and he became an important part of the artists’ community in St Ives, holding regular Saturday afternoon tea meetings for leading artists.
 In 1912, Lanham sold the business to Benjamin Bramham, who in 1919 sold it on to Martin Cock, great-grandfather of the present owners.
 The Articles of Association from 1907 record the business as a wine and spirit merchant, house and estate agent, dealer in artists’ materials, general and fancy furnisher.
-The business now comprises an agency for Halifax plc, and a property management service which includes the largest part of the business, St Ives Holidays.
-This history is derived from the firm’s website at www.stivesholidays.com/us.htm.
+This history derived from the St Ives Holidays’s website, formerly available at www.stivesholidays.com/us.htm.
 Lanham was buried in Barnoon Cemetery in St Ives, where his gravestone gives his date of birth as 29 October 1848 and of death as 29 May 1931 (information from David Tovey, confirmed on site; however, note that the 1881 and 1891 censuses imply that he was born c.1843/4).
 Lanham left an estate worth £10,737, with probate granted to Helen, his widow.